Beddgelert Forest, near Porthmadog

 Llyn Crafnant is three quarters of a mile long and the view from the head of the lake over the water to the mountains is one of the finest in North Wales.

-Waymarked walks set off from the car park, one of which is an accessible trail, and you can also walk to the nearby lake of Llyn Geirionydd.
+Three waymarked walks set off from the car park, one of which is an accessible trail along the riverside, and you can also walk to the nearby lake of Llyn Geirionydd.

 The lakeside café is privately run and is open from Easter until late summer.